 Manufacture Your Day by ACKNOWLEDGING THAT YOU CANNOT “FIX” PEOPLE

 Today I would like to tell you how grateful I am for every single one of my clients.
 I have managed to start working with more and more management teams that take self-development seriously.
-They better themselves and the people they work with.

 However, here is what most people don’t know about our approach:

 - You cannot hire us to “fix” people.

 - We are the experts in the field and we appreciate being treated as a partner in the process.

 - We are in the position to choose who is a good fit to work with – we have parted ways with clients and coachees in the past.

 - Money isn’t one of our drivers.
 Contribution and helping people to learn and to grow are important to us.

 A few years ago I received a phone call from a manager who wanted me to “fix” one of his direct reports.
 He told me that this person is negative, demotivated and disengaged and that he needs a kick in the butt.